Bhushan8287/ConfigurableMLPipeline/README.md

 # ConfigurableMLPipeline

 ## 📌 Overview
 A modular, configurable, and end-to-end machine learning pipeline for **regression tasks**, designed to automate data ingestion, preprocessing, training, evaluation, and hyperparameter tuning.
-The pipeline predicts daily revenue of a coffee shop using structured tabular data.
 > ⚠️ Flask integration is manual — user must manually select a model and update `app.py`.

 ---